nigelt4/Coinstar57/README.md

 # Hello World

-All things coin
-Hi Im loooking for all things Coins, ICO's and Crypto currencies
+Hi Im looking for all things Coins, ICO's and Crypto currencies